-Robert undertakes court and written work in a broad range of personal injury matters, including employers’ liability claims, slipping and tripping, RTAs, and incidents involving animals.
+Bobby undertakes court and written work in a broad range of personal injury matters, including employers’ liability claims, slipping and tripping, RTAs, and incidents involving animals.

-Robert is a life-long QPR fan, a former skiing instructor, and a devotee of blues music.
+Bobby is a life-long QPR fan, a former skiing instructor, and a devotee of blues music.